litespeed-js/litespeed.js/docs/services/filter.md

 # Filter

 The filter service allows you to register new filter and use them to format given values for user display or for integration with other services.

+The filters listed in the filters service are the ones used by the '[data-ls-echo](/docs/views/echo.md)' view internally.

 ## API